 Two people usually consider themselves cuffed when they've DTRed (defined the relationship) and have decided they're seeing each other exclusively.

 Simping, in its original meaning, is when a guy acts submissively towards a girl who puts very little effort into their friendship.
 It's like how Ross acts around Rachel in Friends before they start dating.

-Simping is often associated with being friendzoned—a guy will do everything for a girl he likes only to been seen as a strictly platonic companion.
+Simping is often associated with being friend-zoned—a guy will do everything for a girl he likes only to be seen as a strictly platonic companion.
 However, Twitter has co-opted simping to also mean fangirling over public personas, regardless of gender.
-It's kind of like stanning, but in a "I'd let you punch my face" type of way.
+It's kind of like stanning, but in an "I'd let you punch my face" type of way.